Make your one-time, tribute, or recurring online gift to support brain tumour patient programs and research today: Donate

 If you are looking for a way to provide fun and support for your child and family as you face the journey with a pediatric brain tumour, consider joining BrainWAVE.

 BrainWAVE is a support program for families with a child (19 years of age or younger) with a brain tumour.
 Through the program, BrainWAVE offers you and your child/teen the opportunity to connect with other families in a similar situation and to obtain much-needed support, information and education.

 BrainWAVE operates in Lower Mainland British Columbia, Alberta (alternately between Calgary and Edmonton) and Southwestern Ontario.

-More upcoming BrainWAVE events will be posted to this page when the details become available.
+More upcoming BrainWAVE events, with links to RSVP information, will be posted to this page when the details become available.

 See pictures from past BrainWAVE events here

 Several times a year, BrainWAVE families have the opportunity to meet and relax through fun activities such as trips to sports events, historical sites and other family attractions.
 These free events give all members of the immediate family a welcome break from treatments and doctors' visits.